xrdocs/cloud-scale-networking/_tutorials/ncs5500-fib-programming-speed.md

 </pre>
 </div>

 The speed a router learns BGP routes is directly dependant on the neighbor and how fast it is able to advertise these prefixes.
 Since BGP is based on TCP, all messages are ack'd and the local process can request to slow down for any reason.
 That's why we thought it woud not be relevant to use a route generator for this test.
-Or at least, we didn't want the router under test to be directly peered to the route generator.
+Or at least, we didn't want the device under test to be directly peered to the route generator.

 We decided to use an intermediate system of the same kind, for instance an NCS55A1-24H.
 This system will receive the BGP table from our route generator.
 When all the routes will be received in this intermediate system, we will enable the BGP session to the system under test.